Walk Japan - Kumano Kodo Trail

 Meals Included: Breakfast

-We depart from Shinjuku train station (reputedly the world's busiest) on a scenic journey through the Japanese Alps to Matsumoto.
-Flanked on each side by mountains, Matsumoto is best known for its 500 year-old castle which is Japan's oldest, and one of its most elegant.
-Known as 'Crow Castle' due to its black, sombre appearance, it retains its original wooden interior.
+We'll depart from Shinjuku train station (reputedly the world's busiest) on a scenic journey through the Japanese Alps to Matsumoto this morning.
+Flanked on each side by mountains, Matsumoto is best known for its 500-year-old castle - the oldest castle in Japan.
+Known as 'Crow Castle' due to its black, sombre appearance, it has retained its original wooden interior.
 The fascinating design includes a moon-viewing pavilion, a hidden floor for the castle's protecting samurai and various booby traps to aid its defence.
-After exploring the castle and its grounds there's time to stroll through the town's historic quarter.
-For art lovers there's an option to visit the Matsumoto City Museum of Art, which includes collections from local Yayoi Kusama.
+After exploring the castle and its grounds, we'll have time to stroll through the town's historic quarter.
+For art lovers, there's also the option to visit the Matsumoto City Museum of Art, which includes collections from local Yayoi Kusama.

-To make today's journey by train easier, we make use of Japan's excellent luggage forwarding services and send our main luggage on to our hotel for tomorrow night in Kyoto.
+To make today's journey by train easier, we'll make use of Japan's excellent luggage forwarding services and send our main luggage to Kyoto.
 You'll need to pack your overnight things in your daypack.

 Day 4: Hike On Nakasendo Way From Magome To Nagiso; Bullet Train To Kyoto